topo-gps/topo-gps-manual/en/extensions/height_extension.rst

 Privacy
 ~~~~~~~
-To determine a height using the height extension, first the necessary height tile of 4 km x 4 km is determined.
+To determine a height using the Height extension, first the necessary height tile of 4 km x 4 km is determined.
 If the tile is not stored on your device, it is automatically downloaded from our server.
 Then the height is determined from this height tile on your device.
 Never will any coordinates be send to our server.
 The height extension is very privacy friendly, we cannot in anyway view the positions of your points or routes, if you determine a height or a height profile.